HBHAS Halton Freedom Celebration Festival 2018

 Royal Botanical Gardens, 680 Plains Road West, Burlington, ON

-This event includes historical, genealogical, and cultural speakers, music and spoken word plus a marketplace of historical book suppliers and community/cultural vendors.
+This event included historical, genealogical, and cultural speakers, music and spoken word plus a marketplace of historical book suppliers and community/cultural vendors.
+Freedom Festival 2017 - Speakers Poster (pdf).

 Festival Celebration 2017